Welcome to the World Cultures collections and gallery at the Royal Albert Memorial Museum.

 In a world laden with ignorance, it has become easy for the few to define the world simply through division and difference.
 The World Cultures gallery seeks to celebrate the variety that exists in being human, but more importantly the commonality we all share.

 This first floor gallery displays a wide range of fascinating objects that were made to reflect tradition, everyday use, status, periods of transition, even social and ceremonial occasions.

 Cultural values and identity are sometimes expressed through a particular object, or group of artefacts.
 Objects are sometimes lost in time and space, which is why it is important to find and relocate their voices – the voices of the people who made and used them, and the voices of those who acquired them.
 Lest not forget the voices of their descendants in the modern world.

 The gallery helps the visitor explore how ideas are exchanged around the world through themes like migration and trade.

 The World Cultures collection

-Awarded designation status in 1998, the World Cultures collection is considered an important collection both nationally and internationally.
-There are approximately 12,000 identified items from Africa, the Americas, Asia, the Middle East and the islands of the Pacific Ocean.
+Awarded designation status in 1998, the World Cultures collection is considered an important museum collection, both nationally and internationally.
+There are approximately 12,000 identified items from Africa, the Americas, Asia, Western Asia and the islands of the Pacific Ocean.
 Approximately 1,000 items are on display at any one time.
-Where possible we will work with source communities so that objects can be displayed appropriately with multiple voices.
+Where possible we will work with indigenous communities so that the artefacts can be appropriately displayed and cared for, with the appropriate level of respect and interpretation that is supported by multiple voices.